Aaron-Bopp/TIM/30_Topics/32_Terms/human behavior.md

 > Human behavior is the potential and expressed capacity (mentally, physically, and socially) of human individuals or groups to respond to internal and external stimuli throughout their life.
 >
 > In:: [[sociology]],
 > behavior may broadly refer to all basic human actions, including those that possess no meaning—actions directed at no person.
 Behavior in this general sense should not be mistaken with [[social behavior]].
-Social behavior, a subset of human behavior that accounts for actions directed at others, is concerned with the considerable influence of [[social behavior]] and [[culture]], as well as [[ethics]], social environment, authority, [[persuasion]], and [[coercion]].
+Social behavior, a subset of human behavior that accounts for actions directed at others, is concerned with the considerable influence of [[social behavior]] and [[Culture]], as well as [[ethics]], social environment, authority, [[persuasion]], and [[coercion]].

 > [!wikipedia]- What effects behavior?
 >